-times of crisis often act as catalysts to action in the field of international human rights law.22 The same can also be said for the field of international criminal law, with the crisis between the ICC and the AU prompting the proposed creation of an alternative institution.
-Prior to this, the AU decided that it would no longer cooperate with the ICC in its investigations and prosecutions in Africa.23 African states views regarding non-cooperation with the ICC are not monolithic.
-Indeed, some states like Botswana, Malawi, and others have signalled their displeasure with the AU's call for non-cooperation.24 Nonetheless, because almost all of the ICC's cases are from the continent, and the court is completely dependent on member states for cooperation and enforcement of its decisions, the current strained relationship between the AU and the ICC is potentially deeply problematic for the larger project of international criminal justice.
-This is especially so considering that Kenya received support for a proposal at a January 2016 AU summit meeting for mass African state withdrawal from the Rome Statute regime.25
+would no longer cooperate with the ICC in its investigations and prosecutions in Africa.
+African states' views regarding non-cooperation with the ICC are not monolithic.
+Indeed, some states like Botswana, Malawi, and others have signalled their displeasure with the AU's call for non-cooperation.
+Nonetheless, because almost all of the ICC's cases are from the African continent, and the court is completely dependent on member states for cooperation and enforcement of its decisions, the current strained relationship between the AU and the ICC is potentially deeply problematic for the larger project of international criminal justice.
+This is especially so considering that Kenya received support for a proposal at a January 2016 AU summit meeting for mass African-state withdrawal from

-While no legally binding decision has been made to date, the ICC's failure to adequately manage this crisis has led to the emergence of a regime complex.26 Regimes are "sets of implicit or explicit principles, norms, rules, and decision-making procedures around which actors' expectations converge in a given area of international relations."27 Regime complexes consist of "several legal agreements that are created and maintained in distinct fora with participation of different sets of actors."28 Scholars have identified regime complexes in the areas of "climate change, energy, intellectual property, and anti-corruption."29 The literature on regime complexes is ever expanding, 30 and emerging complexes have been identified in the areas of refugee law31 and security.32 assembly_en_1_3_july_2009_auc_thirteenth_ordinary_session_decisions_declarations_message_congratulations_m otion_0.pdf (deciding that AU Member states "shall not cooperate . . . in the arrest and surrender of President Omar al-Bashir of Sudan").
+While no legally binding decision has been made to date, the ICC's failure to adequately manage this crisis has led to the emergence of a regime complex.25 Regimes are "sets of implicit or explicit principles, norms, rules, and decision-making procedures around which actors' expectations converge in a given area of international relations."26 Regime complexes consist of "several legal agreements that are created and maintained in distinct fora with participation of different sets of actors."27 Scholars have identified regime complexes in the areas of "climate change, energy, intellectual